What is the issue?

 The unit was initially based in watchhouses around the coast, and it deployed boat crews to patrol the coast each night to detect and prevent smuggling.
 It moved from the navy to the control of the Board of Customs, and in 1856, control of the Coast Guard passed to the Admiralty.

-To maintain their focus and integrity, these officers were frequently relocated.
+These officers were frequently relocated to maintain their focus and integrity.
 This practice was implemented to prevent them from forming deep ties with local communities, particularly those with smuggling sympathies.
 It was feared that such connections could compromise their duties or, worse, be a device used by smuggler families to marry their female members to compromise the coastguards.

 The saying "every nice girl loves a sailor" emerged as a cautionary reminder to these officers.
 It warned against forming romantic attachments that could hinder their work and potentially lead to corruption.
 The authorities aimed to minimise the risk of such entanglements by frequently moving officers.